dempz/resume/README.md

 # Job search materials

-Resume and submitted cover lettering
+Repo for my resume and cover letters.